code-monet/sim-gamer-kit/docs/hardware_guides/index.md

 4. Inability to combine or zero pedals and analog paddles

-The wheel is also detected as "not a wheel" (unclear if this bug is on the vendor or Microsoft) by some games (there's *some* argument to differentiate), and a subset of these games then use a different FFB logic meant as a fallback (this doesn't make sense to me at all).
-Usually this results in missing FFB (Need for Speed Most Wanted 2012, Bus Simulator 21).
+The wheel is also detected as "not a wheel" (unclear if this bug is on the vendor or Microsoft) by some games, and a subset of these games then use a different FFB logic meant as a fallback.
+Usually this results in missing or weak FFB (e.g. Need for Speed Most Wanted 2012, Bus Simulator 21).

 This wheel also presents a dud "Slider" axis that doesn't map to a physical axis, and is unfortunately not zeroed.
 Usually a game where this is an issue will need you